 Winning a waiver from the FAR Credits Clause has been a primary advocacy goal since it was determined that firms must provide a refund or credit in their billing rates on government contracts for forgiven PPP loans.
 At the hearing, the firm executives briefed Congress on the negative impact of this policy will have on engineering businesses and urged them to find a legislative fix.

-Greenleaf is president of Architectural Engineers, Inc., which employs 33 people in the Boston area.
+Greenleaf is president of Architectural Engineers, Inc., now IMEG which employs 33 people in the Boston area.
 She told members of the subcommittee that “the PPP program was created to help small businesses like mine stay afloat during the early days of the COVID shutdown.
 Congress already made clear that forgiven PPP loans are not to be treated as income for tax purposes and then further clarified that covered expenses are deductible.
 In the same way, forgiven PPP loans ought not to count as income under the FAR.
 This was emergency relief to support employers, and our businesses ought to be able to take full advantage of the program.”

 Greenleaf provided several examples of the Credits Clause's impact, including one firm that performs predominantly highway-related work for state DOTs.
 “On a $1.4 million PPP loan, the FAR credit will reduce their billing rate by 34 points, resulting in a $1.7 million loss in revenue in one year alone and close to $7 million in lost revenue over five years.”

 Penin, who is president of CAP Engineering in Coral Gables, Fla., told the committee, “The PPP loan forgiveness program was intended to provide much-needed help to all companies that applied, qualified, and received these monies.
 This program was never intended to provide a benefit to the government agencies we contract with.”